jpaletski/jpaletski/README.md

 ## Hi there 👋
+I'm James, a self taught Data Analyst and Python/SQL enthusiast.

+**Quick About Me:**

+-🥼 Chemistry and Pharmaceutical background with 10 years of experience.

+-📊 Tranition to Data Analytics in 2024.

 <!--
 **jpaletski/jpaletski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.